-Hypothyroidism is a disorder that occurs when the thyroid gland doesn’t make enough thyroid hormones to meet the body’s needs.
-The thyroid gland isn’t making enough hormones because the body’s immune system has attacked and damaged it.
+Hashimoto’s hypothyroidism happens when the thyroid gland doesn’t make enough thyroid hormones to meet the body’s needs because its immune system has damaged it.

-Thyroid hormones regulate metabolism, which is how the body turns food into energy.
-Without an adequate amount of energy, the body cannot operate normally and the body’s functions begin to slow down.
+Thyroid hormones regulate metabolism, which is how you turn food into energy.
+Without enough energy, your body cannot operate normally and its functions begin to slow down.

 - Is more common in women than men.